divyanshiGupta/backstage-workshop/create-fe-plugin/README.md

 1. Use Backstage's [proxy](https://backstage.io/docs/plugins/proxying) service to use the [GitHub API](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api) ([Guide to use Backstage Proxy](https://backstage.io/docs/tutorials/using-backstage-proxy-within-plugin/))

-    1.1 Set-up the Backstage Proxy
+    1.1 Set-up the Backstage Proxy in `app-config.yaml` file

         proxy:
           ...
           '/github':
           target: 'https://api.github.com'
           headers:
             Authorization: 'token ${GITHUB_TOKEN}'

     1.2 Update the `ExampleFetchComponent` to use the `GitHub API`.
 Replace the contents of the `ExampleFetchComponent.tsx` file with the `ExampleFetchComponent.tsx` file in this folder